-When the first wave of the COVID-19 pandemic hit, there was an adrenaline-fuelled response from us at Crossroads School in Johannesburg, Gauteng.
+When the first wave of the COVID-19 pandemic hit, there was an adrenaline-fuelled response.
 A sense of urgency fed our short-term action plans, resulting in the creation of policies and protocols needed for survival.
 All longer-term implementations or considerations were put on hold.
 It was a world we did not know and were forced to confront.

 Hard lockdown had come with the cataclysmic thud of a drawbridge being closed.
 We all found ourselves within the confines of our homes, fearing the breach of our proverbial city walls by the horrific COVID-9 virus.
 We couldn’t have imagined what the coming year was to bring.